-In our last blog I looked at when to start your succession planning and the overwhelming conclusion (that I made) was that now was a pretty good time.
+In my last blog I looked at when to start your succession planning and the overwhelming conclusion (that I made) was that now was a pretty good time.
 There will be challenges, but the sooner you face them the sooner you will overcome them.

 “That’s all very well” I hear you proclaim, “but it’s no good knowing when to start if we aren’t sure how to start!”

 Well, fear not below I have summarised some ideas on how to start, I was going to cheat a bit and put the first point as Just Start! but that one’s obvious, isn’t it?